Frequently Asked Questions

 Enemeez® products do not irritate the bowel lining, therefore individuals will not produce a mucosal discharge from the Enemeez® formulation.2 This may assist the patient in maintaining healthy skin integrity related to fecal incontinence by the use of other laxative products.
 If you have been using a bisacodyl product previously, mucosal discharge may occur up to three (3) days after discontinuing use.

 What happens if I don’t have a bowel movement?

-When beginning the use of the Enemeez® products, it is natural for your body to go through an acclimation period in order for your body to re-adjust.
-If an evacuation is not experienced within 15-20 minutes, it is suggested that individuals try digital stimulation to help bring down the stool.
-If still no evacuation, please consult your physician.
+When beginning the use of the ENEMEEZ® products, it is natural for your body to go through an acclimation period in order for your body to re-adjust.
+If you do not have an evacuation within 30 minutes, one to three units rectally can be administered during a bowel care session, 30 minutes apart, as needed or as directed by a physician.

 How do I use Enemeez products

 Enemeez is administered in a compact application tube, making an evacuation a simple and quick process.
 Enemeez is to be used rectally as an enema, it is not a suppository.
 Watch our 'how to use' video for step by step instructions here.

 What’s the difference between the Enemeez® and Enemeez® Plus?

 The only difference between Enemeez® and Enemeez® Plus is the addition of 20mg of benzocaine.
 Enemeez® Plus contains 20mg of benzocaine, assisting in the anesthetization of the rectum and lower bowel.
 The formulation was developed for patients who experience painful bowel movements or autonomic dysreflexia.